Apr 9 - 27, 2022

 Overnight Guma Lagoon camping, Okavango, Botswana – Tents

 We cross back into Botswana today and make our way to Kasane this town is the gateway for the famous Chobe National Park.
-Tonight we camp at Thebe River Safaris campsite on the banks of the Chobe River just outside the Chobe National Park.
+Tonight we stay at Thebe River lodge on the banks of the Chobe River just outside the Chobe National Park.
+The lodge overlooks the placid Chobe River and echo the surrounding bush with a rustic design.
+All rooms have en-suite bathrooms with a shower with ample hot water.
+All beds have mosquito nets ensuring a peaceful night’s sleep, and all units are fitted with air-conditioning.
+There is a rustic restaurant and bar area overlooking the Chobe River.
+Guests can enjoy a fine meal or drinks from the bar and take a swim in the inviting pool.

 Today we take an early morning game drive into the Chobe National Park, famous for its large concentrations of Elephant and Buffalo which congregate along the Chobe River, this is a diverse reserve with dry savanna and periodic swamp, in addition to the vast flood plains fronting the river and the extensive tracts of teak woodland in the north east of the park.